-UPDATED JULY 20, 2018: If you are staying with Frias Properties in July, you likely have questions about the Lake Christine Fire that is currently active in Basalt, approximately 20 miles from Aspen.
-The Lake Christine Fire may continue to impact the Roaring Fork Valley for several weeks, so we have put together the following guide to help our guests navigate this situation.
+UPDATED Aug.
+14, 2018: If you are staying with Frias Properties in July, you may have questions about the Lake Christine Fire that is currently active in Basalt, approximately 20 miles from Aspen.
+The Lake Christine Fire began on July 3, 2018 and continues to impact the Roaring Fork Valley, so we have put together the following guide to help our guests navigate this situation.
 It includes resources to stay abreast of the news.
 If you have any additional questions, please contact our Front Desk at (970) 920-2000 or email@example.com.

 What is the Lake Christine Fire?

 On July 3, 2018, a fire was allegedly started by two people firing tracer rounds at a shooting range northwest of Basalt.
 The fire quickly spread up Basalt Mountain and forced evacuations in many neighborhoods in Basalt and El Jebel.
-As of July 9, 2018, the Christine Lake Fire was 31 percent contained and being attacked by more than 580 fire personnel, including three water tenders and five helicopters.
+As of Aug.
+13, 2018, the Christine Lake Fire was 90 percent contained and being cleaned up by fire personnel.
 The affected area is located approximately 20 miles from Aspen.

 Is travel to and from Aspen impacted by the Lake Christine Fire?

-As of July 20, 2018, Aspen/Pitkin County Airport (ASE) is has a temporary flight restriction (TFR) in effect, which is impacting flights during wildfire operations.
+As of Aug.
+13, 2018, Aspen/Pitkin County Airport (ASE) is operating a full schedule of commercial flights.
+The temporary flight restriction (TFR) remains in effect and could impact flights during wildfire operations.
 For the most up-to-date information, check the Aspen Airport's Facebook page or Twitter account and contact your airline.
 Airport administration is posting updates daily.

 Highway 82 is open in Basalt with no current traffic impacts.
 When traveling from Denver to Aspen, visitors may bypass the affected area by traveling over Independence Pass to the east of Aspen.